Wilshee’s Materials Recovery Facility

 - Opportunity to deliver an on-site Aggregates Recovery Facility alongside the Energy Recovery Facility to recover the by-products (bottom ash and metals) for reuse as construction and road repair aggregates and metal recycling, fully closing our waste loop.

 A functional design, aimed at keeping the mass to a minimum, is proposed in order to reduce the visual effect of the facility.
-There is an opportunity to use a variety of colours on the façade as well so that it blends more with the surrounding landscape.
+A variety of colours on the façade were considered as well so that it blends more with the surrounding landscape.

-The images shown below represent the proposed appearance patterns in each of the colour schemes.
+The images shown below represent the appearance patterns considered in each of the colour schemes.

 The Block pattern breaks the envelope down into individual building elements.